aerospike/aerospike-client-python/doc/aerospike.rst

     When no argument is passed, the default log handler is used.

-    When callback is :py:obj:`None`, the saved log handler is cleared and logging is disabled.
+    When callback is :py:obj:`None`, the saved log handler is cleared.

     When a callable is passed, it must have these five parameters in this order: